Anti-Catholicism in the United States: 1960 election

 John F. Kennedy, first Catholic President, elected 1960.

 A key factor that affected the vote for and against John F. Kennedy in his 1960 campaign for the presidency of the United States was his Catholic faith.
 Catholics mobilized and gave Kennedy from 75 to 80 percent of their votes.

-Prominent Protestant spokesmen, led by Billy Graham and Norman Vincent Peale, organized Protestant ministers by warning that the pope would be giving orders to a Kennedy White House.
+Prominent Protestant spokesmen, led by Billy Graham and Norman Vincent Peale, organized Protestant ministers by warning them that the pope would be giving orders to a Kennedy White House.
 Many established Evangelical groups were mobilized.
 Two organizations took active roles, the National Conference of Citizens for Religious Freedom and Protestants and Other Americans United for Separation of Church and State.
-Peale was blasted by the media for his anti-Catholicism and retreated, denying the facts of his organizing role.
-Graham pushed hard against Kennedy, keeping Nixon informed of his progress.
+Peale was blasted by the media for his anti-Catholicism and in response, he retreated, denying the facts of his organizing role.
+Graham pushed hard against Kennedy, keeping Nixon informed about his progress.

-To allay such Protestant fears, Kennedy kept his distance from Catholic Church officials and in a highly publicized speech told the Protestant ministers of the Greater Houston Ministerial Association on September 12, 1960, "I am not the Catholic candidate for President.
+To allay the fears of Protestants, Kennedy kept his distance from Catholic Church officials and in a highly publicized speech, he told the Protestant ministers of the Greater Houston Ministerial Association on September 12, 1960, "I am not the Catholic candidate for President.
 I am the Democratic Party's candidate for President who also happens to be a Catholic.
 I do not speak for my Church on public matters – and the Church does not speak for me."
 He promised to respect the separation of church and state and not to allow church officials to dictate public policy to him.
 Kennedy counterattacked by suggesting that it was bigotry to relegate one-quarter of all Americans to second-class citizenship just because they were Catholic.
 In the final count, the additions and subtractions to Kennedy's vote because of religion probably canceled out.
 He won a close election; The New York Times reported a "narrow consensus" among the experts that Kennedy had won more than he lost as a result of his Catholicism, as Catholics flocked to Kennedy to demonstrate their group solidarity in demanding political equality.

 Concern about Catholic power and influence did not disappear with Kennedy's victory in 1960.
 Many Protestants would not take the Democratic candidate at his word.
 That was still apparent in 1961 and 1962 as the Kennedy Administration navigated treacherous issues like federal aid to education and Peace Corps contracts.
 Only gradually, by living up to his campaign pledges, could the president appease fears about the Catholic Church's role in politics.
 The Second Council of the Vatican and the sense that the church was reforming itself also helped diminish bigotry.
 The rise of more pressing issues – the campaign for racial equality and the Vietnam War – and the prospect of new political alliances had the same effect.
-Anti-Catholicism did not undermine William E. Miller's vice-presidential nomination in 1964 or Robert Kennedy's bid for the Democratic presidential in 1968.
+Anti-Catholicism did not undermine William E. Miller's vice-presidential nomination in 1964 nor did it undermine Robert Kennedy's bid for the Democratic presidential in 1968.